codecon-dev/codecon-codes/README.md

 ### 🔶 `.user` _(admins only)_

-Get information about a user by Discord ID
+Get information about a user by Discord ID or Tag

 ## Develop